sebcoles/Veracode.OSS.Declare/docs/actions/evaluate.md

 ### Usage
 `evaluate -f "_LOCATION_OF_CONFIG_FILE_"`

 Evaluate only uses the application profile name in your configuration file.
-Using a basic configuration such as
+Using a basic configuration such as below is all you need for this command.

 ```
 {